-Home Hemodialysis (HHD) is similar to in-center hemodialysis where-as both uses a machine to filter wastes and fluid from the blood.
+Home Hemodialysis (HHD) is similar to in-center hemodialysis, as both use a machine to filter wastes and fluid from the blood.

 In order to access blood in your body and prepare you for hemodialysis, a surgeon places a fistula or graft in the forearm prior to starting treatment.
 A fistula is a type of access created by attaching a vein and artery together.
 An additional option is a graft.
 A graft is a soft tube connected to an artery on one end and a vein on the other.
 Grafts are usually placed in the arm or thigh.